fmartinou/whats-up-docker/docs/configuration/controllers/README.md

 !> Watching image digests causes an extensive usage of _Docker Registry Pull API_ which is restricted by [**Quotas on the Docker Hub**](https://docs.docker.com/docker-hub/download-rate-limit/). \
 By default, WUD enables it only for **non semver** image tags. \
 You can tune this behavior per container using the `wud.watch.digest` label. \
-If you face [quota related errors](https://docs.docker.com/docker-hub/download-rate-limit/#how-do-i-know-my-pull-requests-are-being-limited), consider slowing down the watcher rate by adjusting the `WUD_WATCHER_{watcher_name}_CRON` variable.
+If you face [quota related errors](https://docs.docker.com/docker-hub/download-rate-limit/#how-do-i-know-my-pull-requests-are-being-limited), consider slowing down the controller rate by adjusting the `WUD_CONTROLLER_{controller_name}_CRON` variable.

 ## Variable examples